-Going abroad can be expensive, but generally, students who study in Budapest incur less costs than they would if they were studying at UW-Madison.
+Going abroad can be expensive, but generally, students who study in Budapest incur lower costs than they would if they were studying at UW-Madison.
 You can find the most updated course information on the program cost sheet.

 While abroad, you will need access to a bank account in order to pay for your daily expenses.
 Additionally, consider bringing a few hundred dollars to convert to Forints (the local currency) when you arrive in Hungary.
 It might be cheaper, however, to take money out upon arrival (in Forints) from your U.S. bank using an ATM and debit card, so research these options carefully.
+ATMs are easy to access in Hungary, though due to lower rates, it's recommended not to use it at the airport or to do so sparingly.